mmm111mmm/inacityinthefuture/01-bool-compare-if/03-not-combined.md

 0. So `!nighttime && hot` is `false && true`
 0. And that means it's `false`.

-This is the same as the English sentence: "If it's nighttime and it's hot, I will not go outside."
+This is the same as the above sentence: "It's hot but it's night-time.
+So we stay home"

+Imagine it's hot but it's night-time.
+Then we stay home.
+But we need food, so we go outside.

-Let's take this and look at: "But if I need food I will go out in any weather."
+Let's take this and look at: "But we need food, so we go outside."

 0. We take that `false` from above and do `false || needFood`.
 0. `needFood` is `true` so this makes `false || true`